CuteNikki/discord-actions/README.md

 | `ActionsClient.sfw.neko()`                   | `{ "url": "image url" }`                                                                                               |
 | `ActionsClient.sfw.waifu()`                  | `{ "url": "image url" }`                                                                                               |

-As of now, `owoify` and `eightball` are the only ones with query parameters.
+As of now, `owoify`, `eightball` and `spoiler` are the only ones with query parameters.
 It requires an object containing the parameter, and the key should be the value.
 In this case, the key is `text` and the value is whatever you want owoified.
 There is an example in this README.
 `{text: 'Some text you want weebified.}`

 ### NSFW GIFs